 This medication is typically used only once a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Depending on the treated condition, it may be used regularly or only as needed.
-Follow the instructions provided by your doctor or pharmacist.
+Follow the instructions provided by your health care professional.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 This medication may irritate the stomach, and should be taken with food.
 It is best to avoid coffee, spicy food or alcohol.